ropg/ESP32_RTC_EEPROM/README.md

 ### Details

 * This library will always claim `EEPROM_SIZE` (set at 2048, change in the .h file) bytes of the RTC's RAM (it has 8k).
-You can set a lower number when calling `EEPROM.begin()`, but that number only  limits what your code can read/write, not the actual RAM used.
+You can set a lower number when calling `EEPROM.begin()`, but that number only  limits what your code can read/write (and how much is written to NVS flash every time when backing up), not the actual RTC RAM used.

 * Cannot repeat it often enough: **only useful in combination with the ESP's deep sleep, data in this fake EEPROM does not survive powercycling, resetting or reflashing**